lsst-dm/dmtn-234/index.rst

 The Science Platform authentication system will perform an OpenID Connect or (for GitHub) OAuth 2.0 authentication with the login provider and use that to obtain the user's identity.
 It will then obtain any other needed information about the user (numeric UID, group membership and numeric GIDs, full name, email address, etc.) following the rules for sources of user information defined in DMTN-225_.
-The user will be granted scopes based on their group membership.
+From that information, a session token will be created with scopes based on the user's group membership.
-The user's authentication credentials, including their scopes, will be stored in their browser, restricted to that installation of the Science Platform.
+That session token will be stored in the user's browser, restricted to that installation of the Science Platform.
 Then, the user will be redirected back to the page they were attempting to visit, now with authentication.

+As a special case, if the user is accessing the identity management system of a general access deployment of the Science Platform, no session token is created or used.
+The OpenID Connect authentication is used directly to authenticate access to the identity management system.

-The credentials stored in the browser will expire periodically, forcing the user to reauthenticate, so that stolen browser credentials cannot be reused indefinitely and the user's scopes are recalculated based on their current group membership.
+The session token stored in the browser will expire periodically, forcing the user to reauthenticate, so that stolen browser credentials cannot be reused indefinitely and the user's scopes are recalculated based on their current group membership.
-The user can also log out at any time, which discards their stored authentication credentials and forces reauthentication the next time they attempt to visit a page that requires authentication.
+The user can also log out at any time, which revokes their session token, revokes any child tokens (notebook or internal, but not user) created from that session token, and forces reauthentication the next time they attempt to visit a page that requires authentication.

-The user's cookie holding their authentication information should not be passed down to individual Science Platform applications in a way that would allow that application to impersonate the user to different applications.
+The user's cookie holding their session token should not be passed down to individual Science Platform applications in a way that would allow that application to impersonate the user to different applications.
 This is not yet implemented, but is expected to be added to the design in the future by following the recommendations in DMTN-193_.

-.. _token-authentication:
+.. _token-auth:

 Token authentication
 --------------------

-Users can create authentication tokens and manage them (modify their names, scopes, and expiration, delete them, and see their history) via a web UI provided by the Science Platform.
+Users can create user tokens and manage them (modify their names, scopes, and expiration, delete them, and see their history) via a web UI provided by the Science Platform.
-These authentication tokens are specific to that deployment of the Science Platform.
+These tokens are specific to that deployment of the Science Platform.
-Tokens are intended for non-browser access to the Science Platform, such as for API calls from programs, use in astronomy desktop applications, and so forth.
+User tokens are intended for non-browser access to the Science Platform, such as for API calls from programs, use in astronomy desktop applications, and so forth.

-Tokens have a public component (used as a unique identifier for the token in the UI) and a secret component.
+User tokens have a public component (used as a unique identifier for the token in the UI) and a secret component.
 The full token including the secret component is shown only when the token is created and subsequently cannot be obtained again.

-The user chooses a name for the token when creating it.
+The user chooses a name for the user token when creating it.
-This name must be unique across all tokens the user has created and is intended as an aid for the user to keep track of where the token is being used.
+This name must be unique across all non-deleted user tokens for that user, and is intended as an aid for the user to keep track of where the token is being used.

-When the user creates a token, they can choose which scopes to delegate to that token.
+When the user creates a user token, they can choose which scopes to delegate to that token.
-They can only delegate scopes that their current session has.
+They can only delegate scopes that their current session token has.
-The user may wish to only delegate a subset of scopes so that, for example, the token cannot be used to create more tokens or access more privileged APIs unrelated to the purpose for which the token is being created.
+The user may wish to only delegate a subset of scopes so that, for example, the user token cannot be used to create more user tokens or access more privileged APIs unrelated to the purpose for which the token is being created.

-When the user creates a token, they can set an expiration date for the token.
+When the user creates a user token, they can set an expiration date for the token.
 They can also set the token to never expire.

-The metadata associated with a token (full name, email address, numeric UID, group membership, and so forth) will be the same as the user who created it.
+The metadata associated with a user token (full name, email address, numeric UID, group membership, and so forth) will be the same as the user who created it.

-To authenticate with a token, the user provides it in the ``Authoriztion`` header.
+To authenticate with a user token, the user provides it in the ``Authoriztion`` header.
 The preferred way of doing so is as an `RFC 6750`_ bearer token.
 However, some astronomy applications may only support HTTP Basic Authentication (`RFC 7617`_), so it is supported as an alternative to the bearer token protocol.
 When Basic Authentication is used, either the username or the password should be the token, and the other field should be set to ``x-oauth-basic``.